weimingtom/wmt_vn_study/README.md

 (3) Execute renpy.exe
 PROJECTS: choose 'The Question'
 ACTIONS: choose 'Android'
-Build: Install SDK
-(Wait for downloading finish)
+Build: Press 'Install SDK' (Wait a minute for downloading finish) Press 'Continue' to start packaging Android game
+Press 'Configure', and process it
+Press 'Generate Keys', and process it (see bundle.keystore and android.keystore) Press 'Build Package', and process it

 (4) If prompt to install JDK 21 for compiling Android project, you need to download jdk-21 and then make a console.bat
 See OpenJDK21U-jdk_x64_windows_hotspot_21.0.4_7.zip